-The sample tag shown will help interpret the information on the SAF-HOLLAND®, Inc. serial tag.
+The sample tag illustrated will interpret the information on the SAF-HOLLAND[®], Inc. serial tag.
 The part number is on the first line.
 The model number along with the suspension capacity are on the second line.
-The third line contains the serial number (Figure 3).
+The third line contains the serial number (Figure 2).